suborbital/docs/website/docs/e2-core/usage/build-your-application.md

 # Build your Application

-To run your Atmo application, we need to create a Runnable Bundle.
+To run your E2Core application, we need to create a Runnable Bundle.
 A Bundle is a `.wasm.zip` file that includes your Directive, along with all of your Runnables compiled to WebAssembly modules.
 Bundles are built using `subo`.

-**Note** that you should pass the root of your Atmo project as the first argument:
+**Note** that you should pass the root of your E2Core project as the first argument:

 ```bash